Paper is for drawing, wrapping, wiping, absorbing, sketching, crumpling, covering, tearing, soaking up, writing, throwing away.

 This practice explores all the things that paper can offer as a material for design at the intersections of history, aesthetics, and function.

-DNJ PAPER is a collaborative research project and micro-label situated in Melbourne, Australia, and is led by designers Daphne Mohajer va Pesaran and Jake Nakashima-Edwards.
-The project employs a range of techniques, both traditional and nontraditional, to create paper clothing, accessories, and objects.
-Its creations aim to address pressing social, aesthetic, and conceptual questions related to fashion and textiles design.
+DNJ Paper is an award-winning research and design studio situated in Melbourne, Australia, and is led by designers Daphne Mohajer va Pesaran and Jake Nakashima-Edwards.
+We employ a range of techniques, both traditional and nontraditional, to create paper clothing, accessories, and objects.
+We aim to address pressing social, aesthetic, and conceptual questions related to fashion and textiles design.

 We use handmade recycled rag paper, produced in our studio, as well as handmade Japanese paper, also known as washi.
 The washi is sourced from small studios located throughout Japan, and each sheet comes with comprehensive information on the conditions of its production.

 Our pieces are considered a work in progress, never fully "finished," and are designed to evolve over time.
-The intention is to allow for wear, repair, and decay, resulting in pieces that are truly unique and reflect the values of the project.
+The intention is to allow for wear, repair, and decay.

 Wherever possible, we reduce, reuse, regenerate, and recycle.